 This age of 8 years is spread over 4 children => (-8/4= -2) Hence, the average reduces to 8-2= 6 years.

-- Shortcut to find new value when average is given
+- Shortcut to find new value when the average is given

-Now here is a technique which will help to compute the new value when the average is given.
+Now here is a technique that will help to compute the new value when the average is given.
 Take this question for example: